 - And a host of other “protected classes”

 There are no “caps” on damages.
 Millions of dollars are potentially recoverable in a sufficiently egregious case of employment discrimination against any employer in the State of New Jersey, regardless of size.

 New Jersey also has a very strong law, the Conscientious Employee Protection Act, or CEPA, protecting the rights of whistleblowers and those who refuse to go along with employer demands that they participate in unlawful conduct.

 While there have unfortunately been a few recent decisions from the New Jersey Supreme Court and the Appellate Division wrongly curtailing the protections of the law as intended by our Legislature, CEPA remains one of the strongest whistleblower protection laws in the country.

 Protection from Overbroad Non-Compete Agreements

-If you have questions about the laws that may apply to you, it is important to consult with our experienced employment lawyers.
+If you have questions about the laws that may apply to you, it is important to consult with our experienced New Jersey employment attorneys.
 We encourage you to reach out to us online to request a consultation.